 Where to Stay

 For lodging Timberline offers seasonal spring ski and stay packages, visitors can also check in at the ZigZag Ranger Station for information on camping.
-Timberline Ski Area closes following Memorial Day weekend and reopens for summer operations on June 3, 2019 at which time 2019 summer passes are offered for $899.
+Timberline Ski Area closes following Memorial Day weekend and reopens for summer operations early June at which time 2020 summer passes will be available.